manishkumarr1017/CTF-Writeups/darkCON/NO_Output/README.md

 connection: nc 13.233.166.242 49153
 ```

 So as the description says The binary doesn't give any output.
-No where in the binary we can see ant output related functions like puts, printf etc. So we don't have any way for getting the leak.
+No where in the binary we can see any output related functions like puts, printf etc. So we don't have any way for getting the leak.

 Let's check the binary protections: